-Gathered by Luis de Miranda as part of his PhD project
+Gathered between 2014 and 2017 by Luis de Miranda as part of his PhD project.

 From 2014 to 2017, Luis de Miranda conducted his PhD at the University of Edinburgh on the phrase esprit de corps, from a historical, political, philosophical, and comparative perspective.
 This site is an annex of his dissertation.
 It mostly offers links to English-language contemporary uses of the signifier ‘esprit de corps’.
 It is for the most composed of citations from contemporary media.
 It offers raw material without the analysis and historical genealogy provided in the PhD.
 If you use data found on this site, thanks for quoting it as a source.

 Abstract | Luis de Miranda | The University of Edinburgh